Measuring Performance of Sustainable Buildings

 Most information currently available on building performance is contained in case studies that report on strategies incorporated in the design and some actual results, generally energy and water savings.
 The High Performance Buildings Database, described below, is one resource for such case studies.

 One specific type of measurement is environmental life cycle assessment (LCA), a compilation and evaluation of the inputs, outputs, and the potential environmental impacts of a product system throughout its life cycle.
 This "cradle to cradle" (or cradle to grave) approach is often suggested as a framework for performance measurement that provides a broader, more comprehensive perspective instead of a focus on only one aspect of performance.
 LCA can address individual building products, assemblies or systems, or whole buildings.
-It is different from life-cycle costing (see Financial/Business Aspects of Performance section).
+It is different from life-cycle costing (see Financial/Business Aspects of Performance section above).

 Standardized Metrics and Procedures for Building Energy Performance, Lighting System Performance, Photovoltaic System Performance, and Source Energy and Emissions from Energy Use in Buildings